DataDog/documentation/content/en/logs/workspaces/time_selection.md

 ## Static time selections in Workspaces

-After you select a time range—such as the past 15 minutes—it will remain static until you manually select a new time range.
+After you select a time range—such as the past 15 minutes—it remains static until you manually select a new time range.
 For instance, if you choose "past 15 minutes" at 1:05 p.m., the time range remains 12:50 p.m. to 1:05 p.m. until you manually update it.
 You can do this by opening the time range selection dropdown and choosing the same time range or a different one to display the most current data.

 {{< img src="/logs/workspace/time_selection/time_selector_more.png" alt="Time selection options including custom time frames" style="width:80%;" >}}